Voluntary Product Accessibility Template (VPAT)

 A VPAT must be acquired for any new IT purchases of software or hardware.

 Manufacturers or vendors may have already completed VPATs and/or created Accessibility Conformance Reports (ACRs) for their products.
-Check the manufacturer/vendor’s website or contact the manufacturer/vendor to request the VPAT for the product.
+First, check the university's list of accessibility reviews.
+If the product is not listed, check the manufacturer/vendor’s website or contact the manufacturer/vendor to request the VPAT for the product.

 If the manufacturer or vendor does not have a VPAT for the product you wish to purchase, you will need to contact the manufacturer, vendor, or reseller and request that one be completed for their product.